TUM-Dev/Campus-Backend/README.md

 The API is publicly available for use by anyone, but most notably its the main backend system for the TUM Campus Apps (Android, iOS and Windows).

+### Running the Backend
+Optional Commandline Parameter: `-MensaCron 0` deactivates the Mensa Rating cronjobs if not needed in a local setup.
+The Cronjobs are activated if the parameter is not explicitly added.

 Please be respectful with its usage!